Hernandez v. New York

-Procedural history of the case
+Procedural history

 Dinosio Hernandez was convicted by a jury of attempted murder on January 30, 1987, in the New York Supreme Court.
-He appealed his conviction, claiming that under the U.S. Supreme Court's recent decision under Batson v.
+He appealed his conviction, claiming that under the U.S. Supreme Court's recent decision in Batson v.
 Kentucky, the prosecutor unconstitutionally used peremptory strikes against jury panel members who had Hispanic last names.
-On appeal, the court found that the prosecutor had only challenged the three potential jurors with Hispanic surnames.
-However, the appellate court found that the prosecutor had a nondiscriminatory reason for the challenge because the stricken jurors either had a relative prosecuted by the district attorney's office or spoke Spanish and may not accept the translated testimony as final.
+On appeal, the court found that the prosecutor had challenged only the three potential jurors with Hispanic surnames.
+However, the appellate court found that the prosecutor had a nondiscriminatory reason for the challenge: the stricken jurors either had a relative prosecuted by the district attorney's office, or they spoke Spanish and might not accept the translated testimony as final.

-Hernandez proceeded with his Batson claim and appealed to the New York Court of Appeals.
-New York's highest court of appeals agreed with the appellate court that Hernandez made a prima facie case of discrimination.
-The court did not find that striking a juror based on their language alone was reversible error, as it was a "legitimate neutral ground" for the prosecutor to be concerned about the Spanish-speaking jurors' fidelity to a translated court record.
-The majority noted that the trial judge was present during the entirety of the questioning and was satisfied with the prosecutor's actions, as the stricken jurors' body language signaled doubt.
+Hernandez proceeded with his Batson claim and appealed to the New York Court of Appeals (the state's highest court of appeals).
+This court agreed with the appellate court that Hernandez made a prima facie (lit. 'at first sight') case of discrimination.
+The court did not find that striking a juror based on their language alone was a reversible error, because it was a "legitimate neutral ground" for the prosecutor to be concerned about the Spanish-speaking jurors' fidelity to a translated court record.
+The majority noted that the trial judge had been present during the entirety of the questioning and had been satisfied with the prosecutor's actions, as the stricken jurors' body language had signaled doubt.

-Judge Kaye authored the dissent, criticizing the majority for the diminished protections of Batson for New York and for deciding the case on federal and not state law.
-Rather than allow Batson's contours to be defined over decades of litigation, Kaye argued that deciding the matter on state law would allow clearer protections earlier for New York residents.
-On the merits, Kaye believed too much deference was provided to the trial court's decision and was concerned that while the prosecutor expressed an interest in removing Spanish-speakers because of the interpreter, there was no indication that any non-Latino jurors were asked if they spoke Spanish as well.
+Judge Judith Kaye wrote the dissent, criticizing the majority for the diminished protections of Batson for New York, as well as for deciding the case on federal and not state law.
+Rather than allow Batson's contours to be defined over decades of litigation, Kaye argued that deciding the matter on state law would allow clearer protections sooner for New York residents.
+On the merits, Kaye believed that too much deference was provided to the trial court's decision, and she was concerned that while the prosecutor had expressed an interest in removing Spanish speakers because of the interpreter, there was no indication that any non-Latino jurors had been asked if they spoke Spanish as well.

-The Supreme Court granted a writ of certiorari to determine if a Latino juror struck from jury service because of their Spanish language in a court translated proceeding violated a defendant's Batson protections.
+The Supreme Court granted a writ of certiorari (seeking judicial review) to determine if a Latino juror struck from jury service because of their Spanish language in a court-translated proceeding violated a defendant's Batson protections.

 Arguments at the Supreme Court

 Amicus curiae

 The Mexican American Legal Defense and Education Fund (MALDEF) filed an amicus curiae brief on behalf of Hernandez.
-MALDEF's argument focused on the wide usage of Spanish by Hispanics and the sociolinguistic evidence that supported Hispanics as living in a world where they are constantly required to switch between Spanish and English without the ability to turn off the ability to speak either.
-It forecast that Hispanic jurors would become an "endangered species" if they are presumed to be biased, based on a common attribute.
+MALDEF's argument focused on the wide usage of Spanish by Hispanics, as well as sociolinguistic evidence that supported Hispanics as living in a world where they are constantly required to switch between Spanish and English, with no ability to turn off the ability to speak either language.
+The argument foresaw that Hispanic jurors would become an "endangered species" if they were presumed to be biased, on the basis of a common attribute.